Murder Mystery Game AI

 • Completion time: Whether you're solving faster as your skills sharpen

-• Success rate: Percentage of puzzles solved on first attempt without hints
+• Success rate: Proportion of puzzles solved on first attempt without hints

 Visible progress activates intrinsic motivation and signals when you're ready to increase difficulty.
 A simple spreadsheet or even a paper chart works perfectly.